 Surrounded by Mediterranean pines, olives, and grape wine, this massive camping park offers a great location and serene time.
 If camping is not your thing but still want to be in nature, you can also rent one of their rooms and enjoy the meals from its restaurant.

 The delicious meals are served by the family as well.
-The essentials for campers like wash machine, showers, toilets, warm water, even an internet connection is provided by the camp.
-If you want to stay in a room or in an apartment, you can also get to cook your own food and even grill.
+The essentials for campers like a washing machine, showers, toilets, warm water, and even an internet connection are provided by the camp.
+If you want to stay in a room or in an apartment, you can also cook your own food and even grill.